 My high/low philosophy of athletic development has strengthened with over the years with experience.
 I believe it’s our job as coaches to raise the ceiling of an athlete, meaning develop maximum strength, power, power-endurance, and plyometric ability.
 Alongside raising the floor/base – keep the joints healthy, maintain high movement quality and increasing their lactate threshold and lactate shuttling ability by improving their aerobic energy system.

-This philosophy compliments the paradigm that sports practice is king and should be highly prioritized and that strength & conditioning training should add to the capacities of an athlete, not interrupt or take away from them.
+This philosophy compliments the paradigm that sports practice is king and should be highly prioritized and that strength & conditioning for combat sports training should add to the capacities of an athlete, not interrupt or take away from them.

 Bridge the Gap

 Let’s be clear.
 Despite what modern strength and conditioning coaches preach on social media to justify their conditioning protocols, no combat sports athlete ever acquired championship rounds conditioning performing intervals on the air dyne.
 Physicality alone is not the driving factor behind success in combat sports.
 The best combat sports athletes have put thousands of hours in skills practice to develop an elite ability to pace themselves in competition, process information and make decisions under pressure.

 Bridging the gap between conditioning preparation and performance will require efforts from both sides:

 - Sport coaches need to learn the fundamentals of energy system development in order to better support skill acquisition and development in their martial artists.
 The days of running athletes into the ground in order to build endurance and mental toughness should be over.

 - Strength and conditioning coaches should avoid prescribing poorly-selected conditioning protocols that add no value to the development of the combat sports athlete just because of what is traditionally done in other sports, or the fact that many of coaches before them have done so.
 Most importantly, we should also learn more about the sport at hand by participating in or watching skills practice more frequently.